bexcoding/minesweeper/README.md

 - create tiles to fit into grid
 - create function to assign locations to safe spaces and bombs
 - display skulls at bomb locations
+- removed skulls and turned divs into buttons
+- disables button on click
+- shows explosion if it is a bomb

 # Obstacles

+- how to get content to act like button but show info when clicked
+- how to get button to pass id when clicked so it can be disabled